 Acer Nitro 5: An Honest Review

-The basic Acer Nitro 5 gaming laptop from Acer costs just $699, which is the same price as the model we reviewed last year.
-This time, though, the company sent us a $1,699 model that was definitely not an entry-level model.
+The basic Acer Nitro 5 gaming laptop from Acer costs just $699, the same price as the model we reviewed last year.
+This time, though, the company sent us a $1,699 model that was not entry-level.
 It had an eight-core AMD Ryzen 7 processor, Nvidia GeForce RTX 30 Series graphics, and a sharp 15.6-inch WQHD screen to show off the best technology of 2021.
-Even though our test model was expensive, don’t write off the Nitro 5 as a whole.
-It is still one of our top-budget gaming laptops because it offers great value in its less expensive configurations.
+Even though our test model was expensive, don’t write off the Nitro 5.
+It is still one of our top-budget gaming laptops because it offers excellent value in its less expensive configurations.

 Acer Nitro 5 Specifications